Car Backfires When Accelerating + Check Engine Light

 • Notice whether it happens only under throttle, uphill, after a gear change, or every time you accelerate

-If you have never scanned your car before, start with How to Use an OBD2 Scanner .
-If you do not have one yet, see our Best OBD2 Scanners for Beginners
+Never used an OBD2 scanner before?
+Start with How to Use an OBD2 Scanner .
+If you do not have one yet, see Best OBD2 Scanners for Beginners

 Not sure what usually causes the check engine light in the first place?
 Start here: Why Is My Check Engine Light On?

-Quick answer: backfire during acceleration plus a check engine light usually points to a misfire, ignition problem, fuel mixture problem, or timing-related issue that becomes more obvious when the engine is under load.
+Quick answer: backfire during acceleration plus a check engine light usually points to a misfire, ignition problem, fuel mixture problem, or timing-related issue that becomes more obvious when the engine is working harder.
 The code is the fastest way to narrow it down.

 What Backfire During Acceleration Usually Means